Mark Stone: Professional

-Ottawa Senators
+Ottawa Senators (2012–2019)

 On April 20, 2012, the Ottawa Senators announced Stone would be joining the team and would likely make his NHL debut for the Senators on April 21 in Game 5 of their first round playoff series against the New York Rangers.
 Stone did indeed play, recording an assist on the winning goal scored by Jason Spezza.
 Stone made his NHL regular season debut nearly one year later, on March 6, 2013, against the Toronto Maple Leafs.
 He scored his first NHL goal on January 4, 2014, against Carey Price of the Montreal Canadiens.
 Stone split the 2013–14 season between Ottawa and their American Hockey League (AHL) affiliate, the Binghamton Senators, recording 4 goals and 8 points in 19 NHL games.

 Stone made the Senators' opening night line-up for the 2014–15 season and subsequently enjoyed success on the all-rookie "Kid Line" alongside Mike Hoffman and Curtis Lazar.
 That offensive success resulted in the Senators announcing on November 7, 2014, that Stone would be staying with the NHL club for the remainder of the season.
 As the season progressed, Stone became one of Ottawa's top-six forwards, scoring 16 goals and 43 points in his first 62 games and receiving mention as a Calder Memorial Trophy candidate as the NHL's top rookie.
 He led all NHL players in scoring after the 2015 all-star break.
 Stone ended the 2014–15 season tied for the rookie scoring lead with the Calgary Flames' Johnny Gaudreau, with 64 points (26 goals, 38 assists) in 80 games, along with leading the NHL in takeaways (98).
 However, on April 15, Stone suffered a fractured wrist from a slash by Montreal player P. K. Subban.
 Subban was assessed a five-minute major and game misconduct as a result.
 Despite the injury, Stone appeared in all of the Senators' post-season games against the Canadiens, achieving four assists in six games, although the Senators ultimately lost the series.